Enumeration of labelled 4-regular planar graphs II: asymptotics: Preliminaries

 \subsection{Algebraic generating functions}

-A power series $f(x)$ is algebraic if it satisfies a polynomial equation of the form
+A power series $f(x)$ is \textit{algebraic} if it satisfies a polynomial equation of the form

 where the $p_i$'s are polynomials in $x$.
 If the polynomial $P(y,x)$ is irreducible then it is unique and is called the minimal polynomial of $f(x)$.
 An algebraic power series $f(x)$ with non-negative coefficients is represented as a branch of its minimal polynomial $P(y,x)$ in the positive quadrant passing through the origin.
 This last condition represents the fact that there is no graph with an empty vertex set.
 We call this branch the \emph{combinatorial branch}.
 It defines an analytic function in a disk centered at the origin with positive radius of convergence $\rho$.
-Since the coefficients of $f(x)$ are non-negative,it holds by Pringsheim's theorem \cite[Theorem IV.6]{FS09} that $\rho$ is a singularity of $f(x)$, called the dominant singularity.
+Since the coefficients of $f(x)$ are non-negative, it holds by Pringsheim's theorem \cite[Theorem IV.6]{FS09} that $\rho$ is a singularity of $f(x)$, called the dominant singularity.
 In this paper $\rho$ will always be a branch-point $(f(\rho),\rho)$ of $P(y,x)$, that is, one of the common roots of

-Equivalently, it is the smallest positive root of a factor of the discriminant of $P(y,x)$ with respect to $y$ (see \cite[Section VII.7]{FS09}).
+It is a positive root of a factor of the discriminant of $P(y,x)$ with respect to $y$ (see \cite[Section VII.7]{FS09}).
 All the algebraic power series $f(x)$ in this paper admit a {Puiseux expansion} as $x\to\rho^-$ (i.e. $|x|<\rho$ and $x\to\rho$) of the form

 which is the local expansion of $f(x)$ near $\rho^-$ corresponding to the combinatorial branch of $P(y,x)$.
-Furthermore, $f_0$, $f_2$ and $f_3$ are algebraic constants and $f_3>0$.
+Note that $f_0$, $f_2$ and $f_3$ are algebraic functions in $\rho$ and are thus algebraic constants as $\rho$ also is.
+Furthermore, we always have $f_0,f_2,f_3>0$.

-Using the Newton polygon algorithm (see \cite[Section 6.3]{KP11}), one can compute this expansion in time polynomial in the degree of $f(x)$.
-This algorithm has been implemented as the function {\tt puiseux} in the {\tt Maple} package {\tt algcurves} and this is what we use in Section \ref{sec:asymptotic}.
+Using the Newton polygon algorithm (see \cite[Section 6.3]{KP11}), one can compute any coefficent of this expansion exactly, i.e. in closed form or as root of a given polynomial, in time polynomial in the degree of $f(x)$.
+This algorithm has been implemented as the function \texttt{puiseux} in the \texttt{Maple} package \texttt{algcurves} and this is what we use in Section \ref{sec:asymptotic}.